PKS API Authentication

 This topic describes how the Pivotal Container Service (PKS) API works with User Account and Authentication (UAA) to manage authentication and authorization in your PKS deployment.

 Before users can log in and use the PKS CLI, you must configure PKS API access with UAA.
+FOr more information, see Configuring PKS API Access.
 You use the UAA Command Line Interface (UAAC) to target the UAA server and request an access token for the UAA admin user.
 If your request is successful, the UAA server returns the access token.
 The UAA admin access token authorizes you to make requests to the PKS API using the PKS CLI and grant cluster access to new or existing users.
+For more information, Grant Cluster Access in Managing Users in PKS with UAA.

 When a user with cluster access logs in to the PKS CLI, the CLI requests an access token for the user from the UAA server.